Evaluate and optimize your bids

 - First-page bid estimates: See how much you'd likely need to bid to get your ads at the top, or within the first page of Google search results.

-- Opportunities tab: Visit this area of your account to see opportunities to improve your CPC bids, which can help you get more traffic, improve your Ad Rank, or improve your performance.
+- Recommendations page: Visit this area of your account to see recommendations to improve your CPC bids, which can help you get more traffic, improve your Ad Rank, or improve your performance.